What Is Investor Home Bias?

 The more concentrated you are in specific securities, the less diversified you are.
 The less diversified you are, the more your portfolio is prone to volatility.

-Index Funds for Easy & Cheap Global Investing
+Index Funds For Easy And Cheap Global Investing

 Index funds or index ETFs allow you to track an index cheaply and easily.
 They offer significant advantages over actively managed mutual funds.
 In the UK, investing in a tax-efficient wrapper, such as a stocks and shares ISA, allows you to benefit from additional tax advantages.
 No capital gain taxes when selling, no taxes on dividends etc.